duttpi/595-Final/Read_Me.txt

 3. Run Final.py file
 	- Update working directory
 	- Once Chrome opens after running the .py do not minimize or close

+4. Copy the Web driver file to the directory